ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     ```
     {: codeblock}

-    You can list multiple profiles in your catalog manifest JSON file, but note that only the first profile is added to your compliance information in a private catalog.
+    You can list multiple profiles in your catalog manifest JSON file, but only the first profile is added to your compliance information in a private catalog.
     {: important}

     `authority`
-    :   IBM Cloud Security and Compliance Center v3 is the only authority accepted.
-This is programatically written as `scc-v3`.
+    :   {{site.data.keyword.compliance_long}} v3 is the only authority accepted.
+This is programmatically written as `scc-v3`.

     `profiles`
     :   Section header that indicates the profile that contains the controls that are being claimed.
 You can view predefined profiles in {{site.data.keyword.compliance_short}}.